The Difference Between Animal Welfare and Animal Rights

 - The NAIA Trust - promotes responsible animal care and ownership and reasonable laws, policies and regulations to protect animals and the people who care for them

 - CFA Legislative Committee - guides those individuals or member clubs who opposes unreasonable animal control legislation in their geographic area

 - Americans for Medical Progress - protects your investment in biomedical research

 - The Sportsmen's and Animal Owners' Voting Alliance (SAOVA) - a nationwide, nonpartisan group of volunteers seeking to elect politicians who will oppose the "Animal Rightist" (AR) threat to our rights as Americans.

 Advocate and Donate Wisely – Know where your money is actually going, what organization is behind the "furry cute face", and how it is being spent.

 - GuideStar – Check the status of more than 1.7 million non-profit organizations and see how they allocate the funds that they receive – find out where your donations go!

 - The Capital Research Center has a comprehensive online resource on corporate donation to non-profit organizations and the ability to browse non-profit profiles.

-- Legal information, governmental contact information, and other useful references for advocacy.
+- All three of these are the same organization.
+Legal information, governmental contact information, and other useful references for advocacy.